Food hygiene ratings handed to two Belfast restaurants

 Advertisement

-And Stix and Stones NI Ltd., at Unit 10, 46 Upper Queen Street, Belfast was also given a score of four on July 25.
+And Town Square, at 11 Lower Crescent, Belfast was also given a score of four on July 26.